 About Bone Grafting

-Once a tooth lost, it should be replaced right away with a dental restoration, like a crown, bridge, or dentures.
+Once a tooth is lost, it should be replaced right away with a dental restoration, like a crown, bridge, or dentures.
 This not only maintains the appearance and function of the teeth, but it also prevents the gum tissue and jawbone that were connected to the lost tooth from deteriorating.
 However, if you were unable to replace the tooth until years later, bone grafting can be performed to build up the strength and support of the jawbone before a dental implant is placed.
-At his office in Scottsdale, AZ, Dr. Rod Gore offers bone grafting to his patients with several techniques and materials available to produce the best results.
+At their office in Scottsdale, AZ, Dr. Rod Gore offers bone grafting to patients using several techniques and materials available to produce the best results

 Bone grafting is usually performed with the patient under oral-conscious sedation.
 The length of the procedure will depend on the number of grafts needed and the materials used.
 The bone grafts will be carefully placed and bonded to the natural bone until the area has enough strength to support a dental implant.
 The bone graft will be given time to integrate with the natural bone before the implant is placed.